Reading Literature Critically

 Overview

-This course will introduce you to the key skills of English Studies, in particular close critical analysis and the use of contextual information.
+You will be introduced to the key skills of English Studies, in particular close critical analysis and the use of contextual information.

 Programme details